fzzzy/google-apis-rs/gen/gan1_beta1-cli/docs/publishers_list.md

 * **-p relationship-status=string**
     - Filters out all publishers for which do not have the given relationship status with the requesting publisher.

-* **-p min-payout-rank=integer**
-    - A value between 1 and 4, where 1 represents the quartile of publishers with the lowest ranks and 4 represents the quartile of publishers with the highest ranks.
-Filters out all publishers with a lower rank than the given quartile.
-For example if a 2 was given only publishers with a payout rank of 25 or higher would be included.
-Optional.

 # Optional General Properties